UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: System Overview

 Inspired by \citet{Reimers_2019}, we used the Siamese model architecture (shown in \cref{fig:main_model_A}).
 For a given pair of sentences ($x_1, x_2$) and their semantic relatedness score ($y$), we encode each sentence with a sentence encoder ($\theta$).
 The embeddings for the sentences go through a pooling operation ($P$) to produce sentence embeddings ($s_1, s_2$).
 The cosine similarity of the encoded embeddings is trained to match the semantic relatedness score using the mean-squared error loss:

-We experimented with several sentence encoding models and chose DistilRoberta\footnote{\href{https://huggingface.co/sentence-transformers/all-distilroberta-v1}{sentence-transformers/all-distilroberta-v1}} to submit results for the competition leaderboard.
+We experimented with several sentence encoding models for encoding our translated and augmented training dataset.
+We chose DistilRoberta\footnote{\href{https://huggingface.co/sentence-transformers/all-distilroberta-v1}{sentence-transformers/all-distilroberta-v1}} to submit results for the competition leaderboard based on our primary validation (details on \cref{sec:a1}, \cref{sec:a2}, and \cref{sec:a3}).
 This is a distilled version of RoBERTa \citep{liu2019roberta} fine-tuned on sentence-level datasets and suitable for clustering and semantic searches, which we further fine-tuned on our translated and augmented dataset.
-We selected this model for submitting the results based on our primary validation (details on \cref{sec:a1}, \cref{sec:a2}, and \cref{sec:a3}).
+The sentence-t5-xl embedding model was chosen to compare the effectiveness of sentence embeddings as opposed to the direct fine-tuning used in the \textit{FineSem} model.
 After experimenting with different pooling mechanisms of mean, max, and CLS tokens, we found that mean pooling works well for our setting.
-This aligns with earlier findings, which showed that mean pooling produced encodings that lead to better performance on downstream tasks.
+This aligns with earlier findings, which show that mean pooling produced encodings lead to better performance on downstream tasks.